hxtree/galaxyops/packages/message-broker/README.md

 # @cats-cradle/message-broker

 This is a “Pub/Sub Message Broker”.
-It enables async communication between microservices to provide loosely coupling.
+It enables async communication between microservices to provide loose coupling.

 - SNS topics are deployed with the message broker.
 - SQS deployments should be owned by consumer.